Skip to content

 Vulnerable code analysis

-1. Sensitive data embedded in system prompt
+1. Secrets in the system prompt

 const SYSTEM_PROMPT = `You are OSSBot...